Nomad-Media/samples-js/content-metadata/Readme.md

 In the nomad-sdk/js directory there are two versions of the Nomad SDK.
 There is the sdk.min.js file which is a minified version of the sdk, and the sdk-debug.js file which is a concatenated version of the sdk.
 The sdk-debug file will show you all the parameter documentation and readable code.

-## Content Id

-To get the content id of the video or image of the movie you want to add the metadata to, use the movie search function here [Movies](doc:upload-movies).

 ## Create Tag or Collection

 To create a tag or collection, first choose from the Tag or Collection drop-down whether you want to add a tag or collection.
 Then enter the name of the tag or collection.